iamreshkumar/iamreshkumar.github.io/README.md

 - 🤝 I’m looking to collaborate on Banking/Health/E-commerce Projects.
 - 📫 You can reach me on 📧 **itsamresh@yahoo.com**
 <!---
-Itsamresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Amresh  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->